Who owns my data?

 No personal data is required to answer a doopoll.
 We create and assign a random ID which is stored on the respondents’s local storage in order to identify them.

-Optionally, respondents may be asked by the poll creator for their email for further contact.
-This information is not linked to the respondents answers.
+Optionally, respondents may be asked by the poll creator for their email and name for further contact as well as other clearly specified uses.
+If a respondent consents to give this information in whole or in part, it will be linked to their poll responses.
 This data is also only used by the poll creator and their organisation.

 Note that respondents may put personal information in free text comments, but we do not require this or ask them to do it.

 Where is my data stored?